 You should have proper identification papers with you at all times in Greece.
 Keep in mind that a police officer has the right to stop you and ask for them.
 If you don’t have any on your person, the police officer has the right to escort you to the police precinct to verify your identity.
 This only happens rarely, but it can occur, so best to avoid it.

-Proper identification papers for tourists would be their passport.
+Proper identification papers for tourists would be their passports.
 For EU citizens the state-issued ID can also suffice, though the passport is still the most secure option.

 Make sure to also carry your travel visa, if it applies in your case.